-Please treat tagged fish like any other fish - you are not required to release the fish (except where a harvest regulation requires you to do so) or to keep the fish.
+Please treat tagged fish like any other fish - you are not required to release the fish (except where a harvest regulation requires you to do so).
 If you release the fish, do not remove the tag, but do record the information from the tag to report it later.
 Important information to report includes species, length (inches), when and where the fish was caught, and the tag number/color.
 Anglers who include their name and address will receive a brief history of the fish they caught from the local fisheries biologist.